loosolab/UROPA/docs_rst/output.rst

 | …        |          |            |             |            |             |                |                            |                            |             |                   |             |                                  |               |               |                          |                                              |       |
 +----------+----------+------------+-------------+------------+-------------+----------------+----------------------------+----------------------------+-------------+-------------------+-------------+----------------------------------+---------------+---------------+--------------------------+----------------------------------------------+-------+

-**Table 6:** Reformatted_HitsperPeak for three queries as described in the configuration above.
+**Table 5.6:**  Excerpt of table Reformatted_HitsperPeak for three queries as described in the configuration above.

 Summary Visualisation